tue-ropod/ropod-project-software/README.md

 Located in the https://github.com/tue-robotics/ed_rviz_plugins.git package:

 Start rviz and add the ed_rviz_plugins/WorldModel display.
 Configure the service for querying the meshes and the ED entities topic, e.g. /ed/gui/entities and /ed/gui/query_meshes

+## Tutorial

+All ED tutorials can be found in the ed_tutorials package: https://github.com/tue-robotics/ed_tutorials